 If you find yourself visiting Spain, then an absolute must will be spending some quality time in the magnificent city of Granada, nestled beneath the majestic Sierra Nevada mountains in the southern region of Andalucía.
 Steeped in history and culture, surrounded by stunning scenery, few cities in the world can boast being in such a spectacular location.

-While there’s so much to see and do in the city itself, within less than an hour drive of the city center, you can also be swimming in the Mediterranean, skiing down pristine white pistes, or exploring traditional mountain villages.
+While there’s so much to see and do in the city itself, within less than an hour drive of the city centre, you can also be swimming in the Mediterranean, skiing down pristine white pistes, or exploring traditional mountain villages.
 Whether you want to relax, be adventurous, or simply sample the culinary delights this location boasts in abundance, you won’t be disappointed with gorgeous Granada.

 Amidst the narrow and winding streets, you’d be forgiven for thinking you’re in the midst of Federico García Lorca poem, as you peer into beautifully tiled hidden plazas, or wander out into the grandeur of the avenues.